-So you’ve decided you want to start live streaming to Facebook, YouTube, Twitch, or any of the other number of platforms out there.
+So you’ve decided you want to start live streaming to Facebook, YouTube, Twitch, or any of the other platforms out there.
 You have your laptop, you’ve got your video camera.
 But what next?
 How do you get the camera signal to the computer and out to the internet?
 Well, you’re in luck because we’re going to walk you through exactly what equipment you need to live stream to Facebook, YouTube, Twitch, and more with your video camera.

 One quick note before we go forward, however.
 This guide is specifically for the required equipment or hardware you’ll need, not necessarily how to go live on your platform of choice.
-Usually these options are pretty easy to find in the interfaces, and they do have extensive documentation on how to do this.
+Usually, these options are pretty easy to find in the interfaces, and they do have extensive documentation on how to do this.

-|Also, there are specific apps for streaming, such as OBS, SLOBS, Xsplit, and more.
+Also, there are specific apps for streaming, such as OBS, SLOBS, Xsplit, and more.
 Those are extensive topics on their own, and we won’t be covering that here.
-Anyway, on with the show!|
+Anyway, on with the show!

 How to live stream to Facebook, YouTube, Twitch, and more with a video camera

-You don’t need much to get your camera’s image on to a live stream, most of which you probably already have:
+You don’t need much to get your camera’s image onto a live stream, most of which you probably already have:

 - Laptop or computer to broadcast your video online